NToP: NeRF-Powered Large-scale Dataset Generation for 2D and 3D Human Pose Estimation in Top-View Fisheye Images

 \textbf{Human3.6M} \cite{h36m}.
 We choose Human3.6M since it is the most used benchmark dataset in the field.
 For the actors S1, S5, S6, S7, S8, S9, S11, which are available for download with groundtruth annotations, we use the image sequences from the action ``Posing'' for model training.
 The original image sequences from all four cameras in Human3.6M are downsampled by the factor five and concatenated as the training dataset.
 All 15 actions are used for rendering, but only one sub-action is taken.
 Same as training set, the original image sequences are downsampled by the factor five.
 Each input frame is rendered with \(h=1.2\) and \(R=1.0\) at the original resolution of \(1000\times1002\).
-The subset generated from it is named \emph{human36m\_train} and \emph{human36m\_val} in the following sections.
+The subset generated from it is named \emph{ntopH36M} in the following sections.

-\textbf{GeneBody} is a high resolution motion capture dataset that features actors of different ages, different body types and varied clothing \cite{cheng2022genebody}.
+\textbf{GeneBody} is a high resolution motion capture dataset that features actors of different genders, ages, body types and varied clothing \cite{cheng2022genebody}.
 The original image sequences are already unified to 150 frames for each actor.
 We use the images from cameras 01, 10, 19, 28, 37, 46 to form the training set for each actor, and trained 27 actors for rendering.
 Two rendering passes are done for \(h=1.2\), \(R=1.0\) and \(h=1.0\), \(R=0.5\).
 The input image resolution is \(2448\times2048\), but we rendered at the half resolution of \(1224\times1024\) to reduce rendering time and to keep the subjects roughly the same size as the Human3.6M renders.
-The subset generated from it is named \emph{genebody\_train} and \emph{genebody\_val} in the following sections.
+The subset generated from it is named \emph{ntopGB} in the following sections.

 \textbf{ZJU-MoCap} is a motion capture dataset with 9 sequences \cite{peng2021neuralbody}.
 Training data is readily available as this dataset is used by multiple human body NeRF algorithms.
 We render at \(1024\times1024\) for \(h=1.2\), \(R=1.0\) and \(h=1.0\), \(R=0.5\) for all sequences, which has been downsampled by factor five.
-The subset generated from it is named \emph{zjumocap\_train} and \emph{zjumocap\_val} in the following sections.
+The subset generated from it is named \emph{ntopZJU} in the following sections.

-During rendering, the subject mask is saved concurrently with the RGB render image.
-An annotation file that contains the SMPL parameters, the 3D keypoints and the camera parameters of the virtual cameras is written for each 9-frame render set.
+During rendering, the subject mask is saved concurrently with the RGB image.
+An annotation file that contains the SMPL parameters, the 3D keypoints and the parameters of the virtual cameras is written for each 9-frame render set.
 The 2D groundtruth keypoints are generated in a post-processing step.